GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 and she conceived and bore Acquired (Cain), and said, "I have acquired a man with He-Who-Is."

-And she added to her bearing, his brother Vapor (Abel).
+And she added to her birthing, his brother Vapor (Abel).
 And Vapor (Abel) was a shepherd of flock, and Acquired (Cain) was a servant of soil.